 National Child Search Assistance Act

-As of 1990, the National Child Search Assistance Act necessitates that federal, state, and local law-enforcement agencies submit information about missing children, younger than eighteen into the FBI’s and the NCIC’s database.
-The Act also sets out state reporting stipulations.
-I addition with the Adam Walsh Child Protection and Safety Act, law enforcement is required to submit the information into the NCIC database inside of two hours after the delivery of the report.
+Since 1990, the National Child Search Assistance Act mandates law enforcement to submit details of missing children under eighteen to the FBI and NCIC databases.
+It sets state reporting requirements.
+The Adam Walsh Child Protection and Safety Act further compels law enforcement to enter this information into the NCIC database within two hours of receiving the report.

 National Center for Missing and Exploited Children (NCMEC)